paraswaykole/slashbase/README.md

 ## Installation

-Please follow the [installation guide](https://docs.slashbase.com/get-started/install-slashbase) to install Slashbase on your own cloud (in your own VPC)
+Please follow the [installation guide](https://bip.so/slashbase/c/42nyIZ7sh_nt/34260/install-slashbase/public) to install Slashbase on your own cloud (in your own VPC)

 ## Documentation

-Detailed documentation is available at [docs.slashbase.com](https://docs.slashbase.com).
+Detailed documentation is available on [slashbase guide](https://bip.so/slashbase/c/MsNHox55oQdo/34259/introduction/public).

 ## Contributing